Chia-Network/chialisp-web/docs/ref/clvm.md

 ### Obtaining transaction info from a wallet

-This technique is straightforward, but it will only give a rough estimage of cost.
+This technique is straightforward, but it will only give a rough estimate of cost.
 We'll look at a more accurate technique in the next section.

 The example we'll use is a transaction where Alice sent money to Bob and received change.
 The commands will be performed on Alice's computer.
 First, we'll run `get_transactions` to obtain the transaction ID: